 With all the heavy lifting that a diesel truck does, you have to make sure it is serviced regularly.

 Diesel Truck Maintenance Checklist:

 - Change the oil approx every 5,000km (if using standard oil)

 - Change the oil approx every 8,000km (if using fully synthetic oil)

 - Because a diesel truck’s turbocharger produces more soot compared to a car or a 4WD, ask a professional diesel mechanic to run a diesel engine flush whenever needed.

-- Ask the mechanic to check your oils and fuels frequently especially if the diesel truck is used hauling heavy objects.
+- Ask the mechanic to check your oil and fuel filter frequently especially if the diesel truck is used hauling heavy objects.

 - The mechanic should likewise check your truck’s exhaust system.